-Q.1.
+- Q.1.
 Which one of the following is not associated to human activities?

-(a) Chernobyle nuclear disaster
+- (a) Chernobyle nuclear disaster

+- (b) Tsunami

-(b) Tsunami (c) Bhopal gas tragedy
+- (c) Bhopal gas tragedy

-(d) Release of chloro fluorocarbo ns.
+- (d) Release of chloro fluorocarbons.

-Ans. (b)
+- Ans. (b)

-Q.2. ich of the following is not inclusters? uded in the categorized of natural
+- Q.2.
+Which of the following is not included in the categorized of natural disasters?

-(a) Earthquake (b) Atmospheric
+- (a) Earthquake (b) Atmospheric

-(c) Terrestrial (d) Aquatic
+- (c) Terrestrial (d) Aquatic

-Ans. (a)
+- Ans. (a)

 Q.3.
-Which of the following is the part of resolution of the world conferance on natural disasters reduction yokohama 1994? (a) human and institutional capacity-building and strengthening (b)) Technology sharing the collection the dissemination and uttlisation of information, and (c) Mobilisation of resources (d) All of the above Ans. (d) Q.4.
-Wh ich one is not a type of drought t? (a) Meteorological droughts (b) Hydrological droughts (c) Agricultural droughts (d) Productivity droughts Ans. (d) Q.5.
-Which one is not included in water-borne diseases? (a) Cholera (b) Hepatitis (c) gastro-enterites (d) Malaria Ans. (d) Q.6. are by far the most unpr he natural disasters. redic table and highly destructive of Ans.
-Eart hquakes Q.7.
-Scholars described India using two meaning ful adjectives, they are: (a) 'Indian subcontinent and the la and o of unity' (b) 'Indian subcontinent and the I and of religions' (c) 'Indian subcontinent and the la and o of cultures' (d) 'Indian subcontinent and the I and (of rivers' Ans. (a)

-Q.8. .
+Which of the following is the part of resolution of the world conferance on natural disasters reduction yokohama 1994?

+- (a) human and institutional capacity-building and strengthening

+- (b) Technology sharing the collection the dissemination and uttlisation of information, and

+- (c) Mobilisation of resources

+- (d) All of the above

+- Ans. (d)

+Q.4.
+Which one is not a type of drought?

+- (a) Meteorological droughts (b) Hydrological droughts - (c) Agricultural droughts (d) Productivity droughts - Ans. (d)

+Q.5.
+Which one is not included in water-borne diseases?

+- (a) Cholera (b) Hepatitis - (c) gastro-enterites (d) Malaria

+Ans. (d)

+Q.6.
+Scholars described India using two meaning ful adjectives, they are:

+- (a) 'Indian subcontinent and the land of unity' - (b) 'Indian subcontinent and the land of religions' - (c) 'Indian subcontinent and the land of cultures' - (d) 'Indian subcontinent and the land of rivers' - Ans. (a)

+Q.7.
 Which one is the another name of Tsunami?

-(a) Primary waves (b) Seismic sea waves
+- (a) Primary waves(b) Seismic sea waves(c) surface waves(d) secondary waves - Ans. (b)

-(c) surface waves (d) secondary waves

 Ans. (b)

-Q.9. amine which of the following conamis'? ount ries frequently observed 'The

-(a) Argentine, Brazil, Uruguay (b) India, Srilanka, Malaysia

-(c) Portugal, Spain, Italy (d) U.S.A., Canada, Maxico

-Ans. (b)

-Q.10 .
-Tro pical cyclones are characterise d by

-Ans.
-Lar ge pressure gradients

-Q.11 .
-Wh ich of the following authority id entifi ed flood prone areas in India?

-(a) Gas Authority of India

-(b) Geological survey of India

-(c) National flood commission

-(d) National water commission

-Ans. (c)

-Q.12 stern ghats, Himalayas and Ni owing land slide zones? ilgiris are examples of which of the

-(a) High vulnerability zone

-(b) Moderate to low vulnerability zone

-(c) Very high vulnerability zone

-(d) Other areas

-Ans. (c)

-Q.13.
-Arrange the correct sequence of Column-II against the states in Column-I

-Column-I

-(i) Yokohama

-(ii) Assam

-(iii) Tsunami

-(iv) Rio-de-Janerio

-(a) i - 3, ii - 1, iv - 4, iii - 2

-- (b) i 3, ii 4, iii 2, iv 1

-- (c) iii 1, iv 4, ii 3, i 2

-- (d) iv 4, iii 3, ii 2, i 1

-- Q.14.
-Match Column-I with Column-II

-- 1. Change is the law of nature

-- 2. Geographical literature viewed disasters as

-- 3. Some disasters are caused by

-- 4. Due to deforestation

-- 5. Disasters created by human actions (e) Landslide and flood

-Column-II

-- 1. Earth summit-1993

-- 2. Shallow water waves

-- World conference on natural disaster reduction

-(a) human activities

-(b) Possible to present